Stainless Steel

 321

-321 alloy is a titanium stabilized austenitic chromium-nickel stainless steel.
-It is resistant to intergranular corrosion.
-It is the most commonly used stainless steel alloy in the 300 series, and is known for its excellent forming and welding characteristics.
-321 alloy is often used in applications that require high temperature resistance, and is often found in chemical process and heat exchanger equipment.
-It has excellent corrosion resistance in a wide range of temperatures and environments, and is often used as a substitute for other stainless steel alloys due to its superior strength and durability.
+The 321 alloy, a titanium-stabilized austenitic chromium-nickel stainless steel, resists intergranular corrosion.
+As the most widely used stainless steel alloy in the 300 series, it offers excellent forming and welding characteristics.
+Industries use 321 alloys in applications requiring high-temperature resistance, such as chemical processing and heat exchanger equipment.
+Its corrosion resistance remains effective across a wide range of temperatures and environments.
+Many manufacturers choose 321 alloy as a substitute for other stainless steel alloys due to its superior strength and durability.

 Product List